DATA & INSIGHTS | 3 minute read

 This article explores what CRR is, how to calculate it, why it matters, and tactics to improve it for sustained success.

-What is CRR?
+What is Customer Retention Rate?

 Customer Retention Rate (CRR) measures the percentage of customers a business retains over a specific period.
 It provides insight into how effectively a company is building long-term relationships with its customers.
 The formula for CRR is: